 Paul, an engineer, restored the boat and soon people were driving from miles away to see the varnish work on this cruiser.
 Soon thereafter, a small boat was "required" for skiing and pulling tubes behind.
 A 1960 Chris Craft Capri was purchased and renamed "Taylor's Pony."
 In 1994, "Taylor's Pony" earned Best Non-Professional Restorationat the Kirkland, Washington ACBS show.

 Next, a 55' cruiser was added to the fleet and was relocated over 2,200 miles under its own power to Lake Cumberland.
 Soon after, Paul met Martenia, who came complete with a daughter and her 16' Thompson.
 A house was built overlooking Lake Cumberland in Jamestown, Kentucky, a house that has a 3,500 square foot boat shop under it, and a business was born.
 In 2008, the original shop having been outgrown, the operation was moved to a 10,000 square foot facility in Russell Springs, Kentucky.
 Since the founding of the company, many boats and engines have been restored for many satisfied customers bythe professionals at Woodies Restorations.

 Brandon works for Woodies Restorations.
-His work includes building and equipment maintenance.
+His work includes managing and maintaining the companies website and social media pages.
 He oversees shipping for Woodies Restorations and quality control for Rayco.